NGX123/tos/notes/info/memory.md

 ## Questions
 ### Current

+### Solved
 - Paging
-	* What if the some data happens to be located between two pages(e.g. several byts on one and others on another)?
+	+ What if the some data happens to be located between two pages(e.g. several byts on one and others on another) and how to prevent it?
+		* This is not a problem ans probably is not even possible
-    * Should the page frame allocator align every page by 4096?
+	+ Should the page frame allocator align every page by 4096?
+		* Yes because becuase all addressess used for paging structs and pages should be 4096, otherwise first 12 bits would not be zeroes(be free for use)
-	* Where should be the page tables/structs be stored in memory(should some space be allocated for them using PFA)?
+	+ Where should be the page tables/structs be stored in memory(should some space be allocated for them using PFA)?

-### Solved
 - Higher Half Kernel
     + Why is 0xC0000000 used - which is below 4GB which means that even in 64 bit mode programm can only access stuff below 0xc0000000 or how does it work, is it remapped beyond end of kernel as soon as programm alocates all the space below?
         * The 0xC0000000 is used only in 32bit mode because it leaves 3GB free for programms and a little space at the end of memory for the kernel